grisov/NVDA_Volume_Adjustment/README.md

 Note: The volume changes by one percent per one keypress by default.
 This value can be changed in the settings panel in the range from 1 to 20.

+## Adjust the volume of the selected channel
+For the selected sound source is also available to adjust the volume of its individual channels:

+* switch between all available channels of the selected audio source - NVDA+Shift+Windows+ right or left arrows;
+* increase or decrease the volume level of the selected channel - NVDA+Shift+Windows+ up or down arrows;
+* set the maximum or minimum volume level of the selected channel - NVDA+Shift+Windows+ Home or End;
+* set the average volume level for all channels - NVDA+Shift+Windows+Escape.

+Note: Channel volume control is currently available only for audio devices.

 ## Quick switching between audio output devices
 To switch the output of all NVDA sounds to the next available audio device, simply press NVDA+Windows+PageUp.
 And to return to the previous audio device, use NVDA+Windows+PageDown.
 In addition, to quickly switch the NVDA audio output to the selected audio device, you can use the NVDA+Windows+ function keys from F1.

+Note: The separate switching functions are created for all output audio devices detected in the system.
+All of these features are displayed in the "Input Gestures" dialog, where you can assign activation commands to each of the detected devices.

 ## Add-on settings panel
 The following options allows to flexibly adjust the behavior of the add-on and the list of audio resources to switch between them.

+### Announce the state of the sound source when switching
+If this checkbox is checked, during the switching between audio sources or between channels, their current status will be announced, namely the volume level or mute indicator.

 ### Step to change the volume level
 The minimum value to which the volume level will be changed with a one keypress.
 You can set value from 1 to 20 points.